-If a couple wants to conceive a child, but are unable to after a year of trying without birth control, they should see a doctor.
-The doctor will perform a physical exam of both partners to check for any physical issues that may be causing infertility.
-The doctor will also ask many questions and discuss each patient’s medical history.
+If a couple is unable to conceive a child after several months of trying without birth control, they should see a doctor.
+If the woman is older than 35, the couple should see a doctor sooner.
+Your healthcare provider will perform a physical exam of both partners to check for any physical issues that may be causing infertility.
+The provider will also ask many questions and discuss each person's medical history.

 The following tests may also be recommended or ordered to evaluate male fertility:

 - Semen analysis: Determines the number and quality of sperm.
 Semen is a bodily fluid that is secreted by the male reproductive organs.
 It carries sperm and other nutrients that help the sperm survive to enable successful fertilization.

 - Blood test: Checks for genetic or hormone problems.
 (Hormone levels are important in both male and female fertility.)

 - Ultrasound of the scrotum: Looks for abnormalities in the veins that carry blood from the testicles and back to the rest of the body.

 In-home testing kits may be available for semen analysis.
 Ask the doctor for more information.